Mark Weinberg: Financial services career

-With the late Mike Wilson and Lord Rothschild, he co-founded J. Rothschild Assurance, which became St. James’s Place Wealth Management, and was the second fastest company to join the FTSE 100.
+With the late Mike Wilson and Jacob Rothschild, he co-founded J. Rothschild Assurance, which became St. James's Place Wealth Management and later joined the FTSE 100.

+In 2006, he became the executive chairman of Synergy Insurance Services, an innovative corporate insurance company.

-Additionally, from its founding in 2005 until 2016, he was the chairman of the Pension Insurance Corporation,[6]a company set up to provide insurance solutions for pension scheme management, in particular for defined benefit corporate pension schemes.
+Additionally, from its founding in 2005 until 2016, he was the chairman of the Pension Insurance Corporation, a company set up to provide insurance solutions for pension scheme management, in particular for defined benefit corporate pension schemes.

+Weinberg was a non-executive director of GuestInvest, which owned Blakes Hotel, a hotel established by his wife.

 Other activities

-He was deputy chairman of the principal UK regulatory body, the Securities and Investment Board,[1] from its inception in 1985 until 1990, having been an adviser on insurance affairs to the Secretary of State for Trade and Industry.
+He was deputy chairman of the Securities and Investment Board, the principal UK regulatory body, from its inception in 1985 until 1990, having been an adviser on insurance affairs to the Secretary of State for Trade and Industry.

-He is also the author of Weinberg and Blank on Take-overs and Mergers (1962), the standard legal textbook on the subject, now in its fifth edition (1989),[7] which he wrote with Victor Blank.
+He is also the author of Weinberg and Blank on Take-overs and Mergers (1962), the standard legal textbook on the subject, now in its fifth edition (1989), which he wrote with Victor Blank.